yinan-c/blog/articles/rss-gpt-manual-en.md

 Green check mark means successful run, red x means failure, usually due to errors in edited ini file or incorrect permissions/tokens.
 Double check if errors occur.

-If no errors, you can see your feeds on the project README page.
+If there are no errors, you should see your feeds on the project README page.

-Click "View Rss-Translation" to go to the feed list page, left of `->` is original URL, right is converted URL to subscribe like normal RSS feeds.
+On the left of `->` is original URL, right is converted URL to subscribe like any other RSS feeds.
+Make sure you have changed your username in step 3.

 **Notes**